 - Although there are many points in favour of coconut, it is to be also not forgotten that coconut is also high in fats.
 Even though they are good fats, anything in excess is not good for your health.

 - Do not buy processed coconut oil and only virgin coconut oil.
-Processing of coconut oil produces a high level of trans fats, which is not good for your body.
+The processing of coconut oil produces a high level of trans fats, which is not good for your body.

 - When cooking in coconut oil, do not opt for high heat as it can break the compounds present and decrease the overall benefit.